 write()method to write.

-The examples have all been updated for version 0.3, but the old examples (modified to run in version 0.3) are bundled in a .zip file in the examples folder.
+I corrected errors in the examples for version 0.4.
+The 0.3 examples were updates of version 0.2, but the old examples (modified to run in version 0.3) are bundled in a .zip file in the examples folder.

 Unzip and put the extracted IgnoCodeLib folder into the libraries folder of your Processing sketches.
 Reference and examples are included in the IgnoCodeLib folder.